Faculty of Electrical Engineering and Computing, University of Zagreb

 The Faculty of Electrical Engineering and Computing (Fakultet elektrotehnike i računarstva, abbr: FER) is a faculty of the University of Zagreb.
-It is the largest technical faculty and the leading educational as well as research-and-development institution in the fields of electrical engineering and computing in Croatia.
+It is the largest technical faculty and the leading educational facility for research and development in the fields of electrical engineering and computing in Croatia.

 FER owns four buildings situated in the Zagreb neighbourhood of Martinovka, Trnje.
 The total area of the site is 43308 m2.
 As of 2011, the Faculty employs more than 160 professors and 210 teaching and research assistants.
 In the academic year 2010/2011, the total number of students was about 3,800 in the undergraduate and graduate level, and about 450 in the PhD program.

-As of academic year 2004./2005., when the implementation of the Bologna process started at the University of Zagreb, the faculty has two baccalaureus programmes (each lasting 3 years):
+As of the academic year 2004./2005., when the implementation of the Bologna process started at the University of Zagreb, the faculty has two baccalaureus programmes (each lasting 3 years):